 Can I Claim My Foster Child On My Taxes? – Qualifications

 In order to answer your question about claiming your foster child on your taxes, there are a few questions you must answer first.
 Does your child meet the Internal Revenue Services’ (IRS) definition of a foster child?
 According to the IRS, a foster child is someone who is “placed with you by judgment, court order or an authorized placement agency (state or local government organization).”

-Is she under the age of 19 (or 24 if permanently disabled) by the end of the tax year?
+Is she under the age of 17 by the end of the tax year?
 Has she lived with you for at least 6 months of the specified tax year?
 You reflect on your journey as a family for the last 6 months and remember the first family trip that she went on – Walt Disney World.
 You beam inside as you recall how bright her smile was as she took a ride on the Tea Cups, bonded with the Disney family, and, more importantly, connected with your own.